marionettejs/backbone.syphon/readme.md

 ### Input Writers

-Input Writers are used to set the value of form elements to the "value" in the `{key: "value"}` data / object.
+Input Writers are used to set the value of form fields to the "value" in the `{key: "value"}` data / object.
 At this time, you cannot specify input writers in the `deserialize` method.
 That will come soon, hopefully.

 For more information on Input Writers, see the full